AlessandroMetta/Documenti_42/docs/projects/notes_CPP02.md

+---
+layout: default
+title: mini_talk
+nav_exclude: true
+---

+# Notes about CPP02 videos

-# Function Overloding
+## Function Overloding

 Define many function with the same name but with different parameters.
 Simply define more function but with different parameter.

-# Operator overload
+## Operator overload

 some vocabulary
 1 + 1 is INFIX notation, because the plus operator is between the two operands;